PoCInnovation/Workshops/software/32.Zig/README.md

 # Workshop 32 - Introduction to Zig

 Welcome to this introductory workshop on Zig!
 Zig is a modern programming language that emphasizes robustness, performance and clarity.
 Today, you'll learn :
-✔️ how to install Zig
+✔️ How to install Zig
-✔️ create your first project
+✔️ Create your first project
-✔️ discover the language's key concepts by creating a few projects
+✔️ Discover the language's key concepts by creating a few projects

 ## Introduction

 Zig is a general-purpose programming language focused on robustness, performance, and simplicity.
 It offers manual memory management, safety features, built-in cross-compilation, and seamless C interoperability, making it ideal for system programming and high-performance applications.

-### Prerequisites

-- Basic programming skills (C, C++, or any other language)
-- A computer with Internet access

 ## Step 0 - SETUP